 Homebuyers with robust credit scores get breaks that buyers with lower credit scores likely won’t get.

 For example, a buyer with a good credit score (say, 700 or above) may not likely have to put a lot of money into the home upfront in the form of a down payment.
-In that case, a 5% or 10% down payment will get the job done, based on their solid debt repayment history.
+In that case, a 5% or 10% down payment will get the job done based on their solid debt repayment history.

 A homebuyer with a weak credit score doesn’t get that treatment.
-A buyer with a 590-credit score will be expected to generate a higher home down payment (20% is a common target) to even begin to qualify for a home loan.
+A buyer with a 590 credit score will be expected to generate a higher home down payment (20% is a common target) even to begin to qualify for a home loan.

 You’ll Pay More in Closing Costs.